Advice on Buying a Home in MN

 Twin Cities Metro Housing Quick Stats

-If you are looking for an elegant newer home in a family friendly neighborhood we have one in Maple Grove that will impress you.
+If you are looking for an elegant newer home in a quiet and quaint neighborhood we have one in Maple Grove that will impress you.
 This elegant 5 bedroom, 5 bath residence, built by NIH in 2014 has many upgrades and features that make it a fabulous value in this neighborhood.
 Prepare to be wowed by classic style with undertones of warmth and contemporary elegance.
 From the outside to the inside this home has dramatic visual presence thanks to thoughtful architectural details on the exterior to tasteful interior designs, colors, and materials.
 This house made us sit up and take notice and here are 7 reasons we think you will too!

 1. The Cedarcrest Neighborhood of Maple Grove